 Singapore has earned itself a reputation of being the land of food and shopping.
-Not surprisingly, eating and shopping are two favourite past times for most Singaporeans.
-However, with the current COVID-19 situation, locals have started to explore activities in the vast outdoors.
-Parks are one of the best places to visit, with their open-air areas and big spaces to allow for safe distancing.
-Here are five interesting parks that are more off-the-beaten-track.
+Not surprisingly, eating and shopping are two favourite pastimes for most Singaporeans.
+However, locals have started to explore activities in the vast outdoors in the last few years as Singapore residents are always looking for the newest things to do.
+Parks are one of the best places to visit, with their open-air areas, varied layouts and routes.
+Here are eight interesting parks that are more off-the-beaten-track.

 If it’s your first time visiting these parks, here are some useful tips and things to do, so that you can experience the best of what these parks have to offer.
 Best of all, the facilities in these parks are free for all to enjoy!